ClarkCGA/moore_phase_6/README.md

 In this project, we use proprietray tools developed for CGA employees only.
 These tools are made available through the 'Update Terrset' tool.
 It's usually a good idea to check for updates every week or two.
 To check for updates:

 * Before attempting to update TerrSet, make sure the program is closed completely.
-* Open file explorer and paste the following //sandy/IDRISI/ProgDrive/update.
+* Open file explorer and paste the following into the address bar `\\sandy\IDRISI\ProgDrive\update`.
 This connects to the sandy drive containing many files for software development.
 * Double click on the the 'Update TerrSet' tool to run it.

 ![image](https://github.com/user-attachments/assets/8e266e2d-fc99-48d8-a5c0-005e794f634a)